bonomani/devmon/docs/TEMPLATES.md

 # TEMPLATES

-## Rolling your own test
+## Rolling your own
-Devmon's templates let you create your own test: You don't need to write a single line of code!
+Devmon's templates let you create your own templare: You don't need to write a single line of code!
 But having a bit of know-how with regular expressions
 helps: http://www.regular-expressions.info/.
 You will have to:

 - Select the SNMP OIDs to query
 - Transform data gathered through SNMP or previously transformed
 - Define thresholds and alarm messages
-- Define how the test will be displayed in Xymon (output message)
+- Define how tests are displayed in Xymon (output message)

 ## The templates folder
 Template data is stored in the `templates` folder of your Devmon installation.